comocode/laravel-ab/README.md

     ab:rollback         removes Laravel-Ab tables

-    ab:experiments <experiment>  outputs statistics on your current experiments or the one specified in the command
+    ab:report <experiment>  outputs statistics on your current experiments or the one specified in the command

 you can run ab:migrate to create the requried tables, and ab:rollback to remove them anytime you wish